Skip to content

 Our overarching aim is to end the injustices created by The Hague Convention, specifically for mothers and children who are fleeing abusive relationships.

-We intend to ensure that: the significance of domestic violence and coercive control – for mothers and their children – is fully addressed in the implementation of the Convention; that the rights of the child and their genuine best interests are central to Hague Court judgments; and that there is equity before the law for mothers facing Hague petitions.
+– the significance of domestic abuse (including coercive control) – for mothers and their children – is fully addressed in the implementation of the Convention;

 How will we do it?

 In a nutshell, through mobilizing the international feminist network.
 Solidarity and sisterhood in action!
-We intend to draw on our collective expertise, creativity, and passion, to co-design the five-year project, agree key actions, and build an international movement for justice.
+We intend to draw on our collective expertise, creativity, and passion, to co-create the five-year project, agree key actions, and build an international movement for justice.